Professors: Latiolais (Chair), Cherem

 PHIL/RELG270Buddha/Buddhist PhilosophyThis course begins with an examination of the biography of Gautama Buddha, the founder of Buddhism.
 Focusing first on the traditions of Theravada Buddhism, we explore the construction of the Budda's life story with attention to the Buddha as a model for the attainment of nirvana.
 We turn next to the explosion of Buddhas in Mahayana Buddhism and to the fundamental categories of the teachings of the Buddha.
 Questions at the center of this course are: Why have the teachings changed over time and throughout the spread of Buddhism throughout Asia?
 What remains "Buddhist" throughout the centuries?
 We examine these questions by examining the teachings of Theravada and Mahayana Buddhism using primary sources.

 PHIL291Theorizing Citizenship & ImmigrationThis course examines normative questions raised by citizenship and immigration.
-The first half of the course highlights different models for political community and how those models affect our views on membership status in such communities.
-We will cover the main philosophical theories for how citizenship ought to be ideally conceived: classical liberal, classical republican, communitarian, cosmopolitan and post-nationalist theories.
-The second half of the course covers various philosophical considerations that can be brought to bear on the issue of immigration.
-We will cover the key philosophical arguments that advocate either more or less restrictive policies: arguments on the acceptable criteria that may be used in deciding who to admit, on how much weight the preservation of national culture should hold, on the moral desirability and practical feasibility of "open borders", on whether and to what extent receiving nations should mitigate the "brain-drain" on sending nations and on the priority immigration reform should take with respect to other reforms that might be deemed to "cause" mass migration (global poverty, weak international institutions, etc).
+The first part of the course surveys different models for political community and how they affect the way we view formal membership status in such communities.
+We will cover the main philosophical theories for how the ideal of citizenship ought to be conceived.
+The second part of the course covers refugees: How are they different from immigrants?
+What special claims do they have?
+How might recognizing these claims affect the resources and attention nations should give to immigrants?
+The third part of the course covers more standard cases of immigration.
+We will cover key philosophical arguments that advocate either more or less restrictive immigration policies: arguments about the acceptable criteria that may be used in deciding who to admit, regarding how much weight the preservation of "national culture" should hold (and who decides what that is, anyhow?), about the moral (un)desirability and (im)practicability of open borders, on whether and to what extent receiving nations should seek to mitigate the "brain-drain" from sending nations, and finally arguments about the priority immigration reform should take vis-à-vis other reforms of issues that might "cause" mass migration (global poverty, weak international institutions, repressive, incompetent or exploited/exploitative governments abroad, etc).

 PHIL295Special Topics Special Topics offerings focus upon topics not addressed in the department's regular offerings.
 The course can be repeated with a different topic.
 Check the course schedule to see when Special Topics courses are being offered.